-In order to battle the increased inflation levels, the European Central Bank has raised interest rate levels rapidly, and has declared that it would continue to do so until inflation slows down and it reached the desired level.
-This has led to a significant rise in interest rates throughout the Eurozone and could result in a decrease in the attractiveness of real estate investments, resulting in lower demand for real estate and broad declines in real estate valuations, among other effects.
-This could lead to an increased default on loan repayments, which also could cause banks to increase their interest rates.
-An increase in interest rates could adversely impact Aroundtown group's business in a number of ways, including:
+In order to battle the increased inflation levels, the European Central Bank has raised interest rate levels rapidly and has declared that it would maintain high interest levels at least until inflation slows down and it reached the desired level.
+This has led to a significant rise in interest rates in Germany and throughout the Eurozone and led to a decrease in real estate valuations and investments, resulting in lower transaction level and lower demand for real estate, among other effects.
+An increase in interest rates could adversely impact Aroundtown Group's business in a number of ways, including:

-The discount and cap rates used to calculate the value of the Aroundtown Group's properties recorded on the Company's consolidated balance sheet in accordance with International Accounting Standard ("IAS") IAS 40 tends to increase in an environment of rising interest rates, which in turn could result in Aroundtown Group's properties having a lower fair value.
+The discount and cap rates used to calculate the value of Aroundtown Group's properties recorded on the Company's balance sheet in accordance with IAS 40, tends to increase in an environment of rising interest rates, which in turn could result in Aroundtown Group's properties having a lower fair value.